Yiyi16/oumvlp-alpha-matte/README.md

   <img src="examples/trimap/00005/030_00/0033.png" width="160" title="Trimap"/>
 </p>

-'fg_kernel' is the required parameter in the matrix describing to what extend the foreground area of the coarse segmentation mask is eroded as the defined foreground. 'bg_kernel' works in a similar way.
+'fg_kernel' is the required parameter in the matrix describing to what extent the foreground area of the coarse segmentation mask is eroded as the definite foreground area.
+When the value gets larger, the brighter areas get thinner, whereas the darker zones get bigger. 'bg_kernel' works the same work to obtain the definite background area.

+This parameter should be an integer.
 You can set this parameter according to your desired resolution.

 ```bash